 Despite being a review for backpacking, we all appreciate having one product that can serve various purposes.
 While not lightweight enough to take far into the backcountry, the Swivel's signature turning design makes it a great product for other camp activities.

 Our chief tester always grabbed this chair for playing music, and could often be found practicing on her battery-powered piano keyboard in various parking lots in the Sierra.
 The swivel was ideal for cooking as well, letting us reach everything within arms distance without needing to crane our necks or risk tipping over.
 Fishing, birdwatching, and photography are all great reasons to sport the Swivel, as the added mobility makes a whole host of activities easier.
 Compared to any other chair in this review, we found ourselves reaching for the Swivel for just about any camp activity except sitting back and relaxing.

-As described above, this char is one of the most versatile in our review.
+As described above, this chair is one of the most versatile in our review.
 Its heavy weight does limit how far we want to carry it, but it makes for a great cooking seat and photography station.
-However, when it comes to simply relaxing in a comfortable chair, we would be more prone to pick our Top Pick Award winner, the TravelChair Joey.
+However, when it comes to simply relaxing in a comfortable chair, we would be more likely to pick our Editors' Choice Award winner, the Alite Stonefly.

 At $150, this chair is a hard sell.
 By far the most expensive in our review, the price forces us to limit our recommendation of this product.
 Unless you're dead set on the swivel motion, or you're looking for fishing, birdwatching, or photography-specific chair, we think you'll be happier with something that is both more comfortable and half the price, like the Joey or Flexlite.